gabrielrowan/gabrielrowan/README.md

 ## Background

-I decided to career change into software development after 3 years working in first line technical support.
+I decided to career change into software development after 3 years working in technical support roles.
 I loved the problem solving aspect and wanted to understand how technology worked under the hood

 ## Technologies I've worked with